Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Introduction and the Main Theorem

-In this article, we consider the $3+1$ dimensional pure vacuum Einstein's equation and investigate the issue of large data semi-global existence and dynamical existence of an apparent horizon.
+In this article, we consider the $3+1$ dimensional pure vacuum Einstein's equation and investigate the issue of large data semi-global existence and dynamical existence of an MOTS.
 Consider a $3+1$ dimensional globally hyperbolic $C^{\infty}$ connected oriented Lorentzian manifold $(\mathcal{M},g)$.
 The vacuum Einstein equations correspond to the vanishing of the Ricci curvature of $(\mathcal{M},g)$

-and therefore the \textit{free} gravity is described by the Weyl curvature components.
-The formation of a black hole is one of the central issues in general relativity and deserves deep attention from a rigorous analytic perspective.
+and therefore the \textit{free} gravity is described by the Weyl curvature components of the spacetime Riemann curvature.
+In the context of these equations, the formation of a black hole is one of the central issues and deserves deep attention from a rigorous analytic perspective.
 We briefly recall the following historical note